ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 ### Configuring AWS AppSync resolvers

-With the ent Lambda successfully deployed, we are left to register the ent Lambda as a data source to our AppSync API and configure the schema resolvers to map the AppSync requests to Lambda events.
+With the "ent" function successfully deployed, we are left to register the ent Lambda as a data source to our AppSync API and configure the schema resolvers to map the AppSync requests to Lambda events.
 First, open our AWS AppSync API in the web console and move to "Data Sources", which you find in the navigation pane on the left.

 <div style={{textAlign: 'center'}}>